ThreatFlux/YaraFlux/README.md

 ### Prerequisites

-- Python 3.11 or newer
+- Docker
-- YARA library with development headers
+- YARA library with development headers (only if building from source)
 - Optional: MinIO or S3-compatible storage

 ### Using pip